MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 **Visual Studio 2017 version 15.7 Professional and Enterprise Editions only**:
 [CodeLens](..ide/find-code-changes-and-other-history-with-codelens.md) enables you to quickly see the status of a unit test without leaving the code editor.
 You can initialize CodeLens for a C++ unit test project in any of these ways:

-- Edit and Build your test project or solution.
+- Edit and build your test project or solution.
 - Rebuild your project or solution.
 - Run test(s) from the **Test Explorer** window.